The Competition, Standards and Liberalisation (CSL) Strategic Reform Initiative

 Business Services NKEA

 - Capacity-building programmes were carried out to encourage accreditation of private hospitals by the Malaysian Society for Quality in Health (MSQH) during the year.
-Through these initiatives, 15 private hospitals were accredited by MSQH in 2013, bring the total number of accredited private hospitals to 42.
+Through these initiatives, 15 private hospitals were accredited by MSQH in 2013, bringing the total number of accredited private hospitals to 42.

 - 25 public hospitals were also accredited in 2013, bringing the total number of accredited public hospitals to 112.